-Many people advise that you set timers or try going potty on a set schedule, & that might work for some kids.
-But my boys love to independent & reminding them to go potty all the time would frustrate them & lead to defiance.
+Many people advise that you set timers or try going potty on a set schedule, and that might work for some kids.
+But my boys love to independent and reminding them to go potty all the time would frustrate them and lead to defiance.
 Instead I potty train at a time where I trust that they can understand the physical sensations of needing to go to the potty, and I trust that they will try to get there.

 Gentle Reminders for your toddler

 Of course, if I see them doing the pee-pee dance I will remind them to go.
-Or if it has been a while, & we are transitioning activities, I will give a small direction like, 'Go potty first, then we will get out Play Doh.'
-Also, if your child does have an accident, don't make it a huge deal.
-Give a calm reminder that pee & poop go in the potty, & then clean things up calmly.
+Or if it has been a while, and we are transitioning activities, I will give a small direction like, “Go potty first, then we will get out Play Doh.”
+Also, if your child does have an accident, don’t make it a huge deal.
+Give a calm reminder that pee and poop go in the potty, and then clean things up calmly.

 Transitioning to Clothes after potty training

-Eventually you will have to go out & about, & this travel potty has been a lifesaver for us!
-It folds down easily & comes with disposable liners that are perfect for road trips, days at the park, or 'emergencies.'
+Eventually you will have to go out and about, and this travel potty has been a lifesaver for us!
+It folds down easily and comes with disposable liners that are perfect for road trips, days at the park, or “emergencies.”

 Be sure to share this with other moms who could use some support!

 Shari Medini is the co-owner of the parenting website Adore Them.
 Her prior experience includes working as a marketing strategist and writer on multi-million dollar capital campaigns, website designs, advertising campaigns, and book launches.
 Shari’s parenting articles have been published in dozens of publications; and she enjoys doing various speaking engagements.
 When she’s not on her laptop, Shari can be found spending quality time with her husband and two sons exploring their hometown of Lancaster County, PA